TomatenKuchenDEV/docs/docs/giveaways.md

 # Settings

+## Giveaway message
+Change the text of the giveaway message.
+Can be used for e.g. pinging a giveaway role.

 ## Role for creating/managing giveaways
 Users with this role can create, edit and delete giveaways.

-## Roles which can't join giveaways
+## Roles which always can participate
-Users with this role cannot participate in giveaways.
-This setting applies, unlike the `notroles` requirement, to all giveaways.
+Users with this role can always participate in giveaways, ignoring any requirements that have been set when creating the giveaway.

 # Requirements
 You can add different requirements for participating in a giveaway.